gaycoderprincess/FlatOutW32BGMTool/README.md

 ## Arguments

 - `-export_fbx` - Exports the map into a viewable .fbx file
-- `-export_w32` - Exports the map into a .w32 file (this should yield an identical file with no other arguments, if it doesn't then file a bug report!)
+- `-export_w32` - Exports the map into a .w32 file (this should yield an identical file if there are no additional arguments, if it doesn't then file a bug report!)
 - `-export_text` - Exports the map into a human-readable text file
 - `-export_streams_into_text` - If `-export_text` is enabled, also exports all vertex and index buffers into text, huge filesize and time cost!
 - `-remove_props` - Creates a new .w32 file of the map with all props removed